christopherdally/alans-garage-website/README.md

 1. Change header image size due to not expanding enough on larger screen sizes
 2. Changed the Readme styling using markdown
+3. Updated readme file and added mockup

+### Validator Testing

+- HTML
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fchristopherdally.github.io%2Falans-garage-website%2F)
+- CSS
+  - Only errors found on CSS Validator was the css being used on the bootstrap css file not ones that are designed for this project [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fchristopherdally.github.io%2Falans-garage-website%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+### Unfixed Bugs

+None that I am aware off

+## Deployment

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://christopherdally.github.io/alans-garage-website/

+## Credits

+1. Font awesome v4 used for the site icons
+2. All media images used for site purchased through adobe stock free
+3. Bootstrap V5 used for navigation menu
+4. Used Colorhunt.co website to generate a colour scheme for the website https://colorhunt.co/palette/0a26471442722052952c74b3
+5. Google maps imbedded on to contact page
+6. Used Sociable Kit (https://www.sociablekit.com/) to embed Google reviews on the site

+## Other General Project Advice

+1. Realised that some of my intial commit message wasn't to form but since then made sure that they was right